2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 Blockchain is, therefore, a collection of blocks.
 A complete node stores these blocks as sequential flat files and maintains a parallel index for quick retrieval.
 When needed (reorganization, portfolio rescan, peer service), this data is re-read as is.

 **Note:** A reorganization, or resynchronization, is a phenomenon in which the Blockchain undergoes a modification of its structure due to the existence of competing blocks at the same height.
 This happens when a portion of the blockchain is replaced by another chain with a greater amount of accumulated work.
-These resynchronizations are part of Bitcoin's natural operation, where different miners can find new blocks almost simultaneously, thus splitting the Bitcoin network in two.
+These resynchronizations are a natural part of Bitcoin's operation, where different miners can find new blocks almost simultaneously, thereby splitting the Bitcoin network in two.
 In such cases, the network may temporarily split into competing chains.
 Eventually, as one of these chains accumulates more work, the other chains are abandoned by the nodes, and their blocks become known as "obsolete blocks" or "orphan blocks."
 This process of replacing one chain with another is called resynchronization.

 #### Blk*.dat files (raw block data)